katikireddy622/Kalaha-AI-Game/README.md

 Kalaha AI by Rahul Reddy Katiki Reddy

-I am aiming for grade A, as we implemented the following features:
+I am aiming for grade A, so i implemented the following features:

 * MiniMax algorithm with depth-first search implemented
 * Iterative Deepening